ietheredge/VisionEngine/README.md

 # Training a model from scratch

-To start training a model, use one of the [config files](https://github.com/ietheredge/VisionEngine/tree/master/VisionEngine/configs):
+To start training a model, use one of the [config files](https://github.com/ietheredge/VisionEngine/tree/master/VisionEngine/configs), e.g.:

 ```bash
 $ python main.py -c configs/guppy_vae_config.json